RoaringBitmap/RoaringFormatSpec/README.md

 # Kaitai Struct Definitions

 See [roaringbitmap.ksy](roaringbitmap.ksy)/[roaringbitmap64.ksy](roaringbitmap64.ksy) for the [Kaitai Struct] definitions of the Roaring bitmap format for 32-bit and 64-bit implementations respectively.
+(Offered on a best effort basis at this time.)

 [Kaitai Struct]: https://kaitai.io/